lawndoc/winbin.wtf/README.md

 ### Scope

-For now, the scope of this project is only files that come with a base install of Windows.
+For now, the scope of this project is only files that come with a base install of Windows Desktop.
 New binaries installed by the control panel item "Turn Windows features on or off" are currently not in scope.
-If/when we document all regular Windows binaries, we may expand the scope at that time.
+If/when we document all regular Windows Desktop binaries, we may expand the scope at that time to servers and/or optional Windows binaries.

 ### Contributing